Karl is a longtime freelancer who's passionate about music, art, and writing.

 As an album, Mute uses synth-based music to give voice to all of the complex emotions that we are feeling these days.
 Using the palette of retro synth-based music, Eric C. Powell intertwines and layers sounds, exploring different synth tones and timbres to help create strong imagery.

 Those synth tones are the first part of the album on which I want to comment.
-There are a wide range of different sounds that Eric C. Powell expresses with the synths that he uses.
-There are fluting synths, rough-edged synths and synths that sing with a delicate crystalline beauty.
-Each of these different synths is deployed in order to further the cause of creating layered, image-rich music that conveys many emotional colours.
+There are a wide range of different sounds that Eric C. Powell expresses with synths.
+There are fluting synths, rough-edged synths, and synths that sing with a delicate, crystalline beauty.
+Each of these different synths is deployed in order to create layered, image-rich music that conveys many emotional colours.

-Another unique part of Mute are the different rhythms that Eric C. Powell uses.
-There are interesting beats that turn and twist in unexpected ways, tracks that have metre changes as part of their canvas and again use these elements to add to the different pictures that each track paints as the entirety of the album unfolds.
+Another unique part of Mute is the different rhythms that Eric C. Powell uses.
+There are interesting beats that turn and twist in unexpected ways and tracks that have metre changes as part of their canvas.
+The use of these elements adds to the different pictures that each track paints as the entirety of the album unfolds.

 In many ways, I do view this EP a bit like a work of classical music.
 It isn’t something that can be easily broken up.
-Each segment does serve like a movement in a classical composition.
+Each segment serves as a movement in a classical composition.
 They may be separate, but they do come together into one whole that has a broader theme with different variations.

 Now I’ll delve into each track of Mute to discuss what it made me feel and the sonic elements that contributed to the overarching sensations that each track gave me.